valentingarnier/valentingarnier.github.io/index.md

 </table>

-In the table above when the airport has a high betweeness score, it is one of the most frequently used when travelling between two airports with the least amounts of layovers.
-Not surprisingly, we see that most of the airports that have a very high betweeness score are also some of the most connected.
+In the table above when the airport has a high betweenness score, it is one of the most frequently used when travelling between two airports with the least amounts of layovers.
+Not surprisingly, we see that most of the airports that have a very high betweenness score are also some of the most connected.
 We also see that each of the three clusters are represented in this table.

 ## Top 10 visited countries from each country